ZeDespo/accurate-melee-marth/README.md

 - Tipper a bit larger
 - Used Melee's down air animation (sword swing starts from direction marth faces)
+- Removed the sword sourspot in favor of a "slightly" weaker spike, making ken combo easier to achieve.
 - Cancellable on frame 30

 #### Bair